nrz/ylikuutio/README.md

 Q: Are there plans to support other graphics APIs?
 A: Newer OpenGL versions may be supported in the future, but so far OpenGL 3.1 fulfils my requirements.
+Vulkan needs to be considered.

 Q: Does Ylikuutio use modern OpenGL (VBOs)?
 A: Yes, Ylikuutio uses VBOs (vertex buffer objects) and VBO indexing.